 Raja Ampat is one of the only locations in the world with large populations of both species of manta ray

 A visit to Raja Ampat wouldn’t be complete without a visit to Wayag.
 Uninhabited, and incredibly picturesque, Wayag Island is an icon of Raja Ampat.
-Covering a total area of 155,000 hectares, it’s known for its beautiful atolls and extraordinary underwater life, including a reef manta ray nursery ground.
-Breathtaking at every turn, in Wayag we’ll find pristine beaches and unique Karst islands that resemble mushrooms sprouting from the sea.
+Covering a total area of 155,000 hectares, Wayag is known for its beautiful atolls and extraordinary underwater life, including a reef manta ray nursery.
+Breathtaking at every turn, we’ll find pristine beaches and unique Karst islands that resemble mushrooms sprouting from the sea.
 The hike to Wayag peak will surely be a highlight!

-While in the north we will also visit Kawe, diving the famed Eagle Rock and Black Rock, home to even more manta rays, sharks and game fish.
-The soft corals bloom in a variety of colors in this region and the currents support abundant life.
+While in the north, we will also visit Kawe, diving the famed Eagle Rock and Black Rock, home to even more manta rays, sharks, and game fish.
+The soft corals bloom in a variety of vibrant colors in this region and the currents support abundant life.
 We’ll also aim for a world-class night dive at Aljui Bay, where we will hunt for enigmatic critters such as ghost pipefish and little-known octopus.